asprao3/pyth/README.md

 # pyth
-Python Boto Repository
+my Python Boto3 Code Repository
 # author surya
 working on AWS-SecurityGroups right now...

-This is an open source repo... so feel free to clone the codes
+This is an open source repo... please feel free to clone 'em